Chimwemwe-127001/agro-farm-management-system/README.md

 2. Non-Functional Requirements (How the system should perform) These define the quality attributes of your web app.

-Performance
+-Performance

 The system should handle multiple concurrent users efficiently.

 Response time should be within acceptable limits (< 2 seconds for standard queries).

-Scalability
+-Scalability

 Should be able to support small farms initially and scale to larger farms.

 Database and server architecture should allow future expansion.

-Security
+-Security

 Data should be encrypted (SSL/TLS) to prevent unauthorized access.

 Implement role-based access control for different users.

 Secure authentication (e.g., password hashing, OAuth, or multi-factor authentication).

-Usability
+-Usability

 The interface should be simple and intuitive for farmers with minimal training.

 Should be mobile-friendly for use on smartphones and tablets.

-Availability & Reliability
+-Availability & Reliability

 The system should have 99.9% uptime for critical farm operations.

 Automatic backups to prevent data loss.

-Maintainability & Extensibility
+-Maintainability & Extensibility

 The codebase should follow clean architecture principles for easy maintenance.

 The system should allow for new feature additions without major changes.